protobufjs/protobuf.js/README.md

   <a href="https://www.jsdelivr.com/package/npm/protobufjs"><img src="https://img.shields.io/jsdelivr/npm/hm/protobufjs?label=requests&logo=jsdelivr" alt=""></a>
 </p>

 **protobuf.js** is a very fast, conformant, and unusually versatile JavaScript implementation of [Protocol Buffers](https://protobuf.dev) for Node.js and browsers.
-It works with `.proto` files out of the box, does not require protoc, and supports runtime reflection as well as specialized code generation with strong TypeScript declarations.
+It is independently maintained with contributions from the upstream Protocol Buffers project, works with `.proto` schemas without requiring `protoc`, and supports runtime reflection as well as specialized code generation with matching TypeScript declarations.

 If protobuf.js is important to your project or organization, or if you depend on it commercially, [consider supporting](https://github.com/sponsors/dcodeIO) its ongoing maintenance.
 Sponsorship helps make bug fixes, releases, LTS/security handling, and user support more sustainable.

 ## Getting started

-Getting up and running is simple: Install the package, load a `.proto` file, and you are all set to encode and decode Protobuf messages.
-From there, protobuf.js grows with your requirements: Add any combination of capabilities, such as [code generation](#code-generation), [TypeScript declarations](#typescript-integration), [transport-agnostic services](#services), [programmatic schemas](#programmatic-schemas), [optional extensions](#extensions), and more as needed.
-All in one flexible toolkit.
+Getting up and running is simple: Install the package, load a schema, and you are all set to encode and decode Protobuf messages.
+From there, protobuf.js grows with your requirements: Add code generation with TypeScript declarations, transport-agnostic services, support for text-based formats, and more as needed.

 ### Install